 ID Number Description 1 The contractor shall log all contract services security violations and other security- related events (e.g., attempts to breach security).
 2 The contractor shall log all OSS (e.g., Billing, Inventory, Fault Management, etc.) security violations and other security-related events (e.g., attempts to breach security) and transactions.
 3 The contractor shall log all Networx private Website security violations and other security-related events (e.g., attempts to breach security).
 4 The contractor shall log all alarms generated by security monitors, intrusion detection systems, and any other security management capabilities implemented by the contractor for Networx services.
 5 The contractor shall log all alarms generated by OSS (Billing, Inventory, network management etc.) security monitors, intrusion detection systems, and any other security management capabilities implemented by the contractor.
 6 The contractor shall log all alarms generated by Networx Website security monitors, intrusion detection systems, and any other security management capabilities implemented by the contractor.
-7 The contractor shall maintain all information associated with security violations including the associated reports and alarm information from alarms logs associated with the violation for three years from the date of the incident, or of the report, whichever is later.
-However, the PMO may request that these records be maintained longer (for a maximum of three additional years) or turned over to the PMO via electronic medium, at no additional cost to the Government.
-8 The contractor shall make available all information associated with security violations including the associated reports and alarm information from alarm logs associated with the violation for three years from the date of the incident, or of the report, whichever is later.
-However the PMO may request that these records be made available longer (for a maximum of three additional years) at no additional cost to the Government.
+7 The contractor shall maintain the security violations, transactions, and alarms logs and associated reports as audit trails as Government data required to be maintained as specified in FAR Subpart 4.7.
+However, the PMO may request that these audit trails be maintained longer (for a maximum of three additional years) or turned over to the PMO via electronic medium, at no additional cost to the Government.
+8 The contractor shall make available these security-related events and alarms logs and associated reports to the PMO via electronic medium, at any time within the data retention period required by FAR Subpart 4.7 at no additional cost to the Government.
 9 The contractor shall provide and maintain real-time operational procedures and capability for detecting and monitoring suspected abuse or intrusions to the network and set off alarms for those events that require immediate attention by PMO, affected Agency or site, and/or contractor staff.
 10 The contractor shall provide these procedures to the PMO within 60 calendar days after Notice to Proceed with updates as requested by the Government.